umd-lib/reciprocal-borrowing-dev-env/README.md

 This added file configures the SP to talk to the IdP.

+#### sp/container_files/httpd/00-virtualhosts.conf

+Modified the Apache/Phusion Passenger configuration to use the "development_docker" Rails environment, and to enable the "Reciprocal Borrowing" application to be placed in the "/root" directory of the SP container.

 #### Self-signed certificate files

 The following files were generated in an initial run of the stock SP Docker